Mortgage Calculator

 Taxes & Insurance (Escrow)

-Note: Most lenders collect these monthly and hold them in an "Escrow Account" to pay the bills for you.
+Note: Lenders usually collect this monthly and hold it in an "Escrow Account" to pay the bills for you.

 The "20% Rule" and Smart PMI Detection

-One of the most confusing parts of buying a home is Private Mortgage Insurance (PMI).
-This is an extra fee charged to buyers who are considered "high risk" because they didn't put enough money down.
+One confusing part of buying a home is Private Mortgage Insurance (PMI).
+This extra fee is charged to buyers who put down less than 20%.

-Most home loan calculators force you to manually calculate PMI.
-We built a Smart Detection System directly into the logic:
+Many home loan calculators make you manually add PMI.
+We built it directly into the logic:

 Visualizing Your Equity Build-Up